ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 Description: Deno is a JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
 It's built on V8, Rust, and Tokio.
 Examples: `deno --version`, `deno --help`.
 License: MIT
-Warning: Only the most recent version of this software will be kept.
+Warning: Only the most recent versions of this software will be kept.
 ]])

 -- Local variables